-Department of School Safety and Security → Security Resources
+Department of Systemwide Safety and Emergency Management → Security Resources

 Now that we are midway through the school year, I'd like to update you on our continuing progress to ensure our students have a safe and welcoming environment to learn.
 As we have previously shared, while our core purpose as a school system is preparing all students to thrive in their futures, we know this cannot be achieved if students don’t feel safe and welcomed in our schools.